shafeeshafee/shafee-system-updater/README.md

 ### Using `cron` (Alternative)

-Although `launchd` is the recommended option for macOS, you can also use `cron` to schedule the script.
+Although `launchd` is the recommended option for macOS, feel free to use `cron` to schedule the script.

 1. Open your `cron` editor:
    ```bash